npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 ### Our bicycles

 Computers are tools for making us better than ourselves.
-The Steve Jobs quote about computers being [_bicycles for the mind_](https://www.youtube.com/watch?v=ob_GX50Za6c) has been abused by wannabe TED presenters, and UI designers with "Stay Hungry, Stay Foolish " in their Twitter bios, but it's fundamentally true.
+The Steve Jobs quote about computers being [_bicycles for the mind_](https://www.youtube.com/watch?v=ob_GX50Za6c) is so common as to lose meaning nowadays, but it's a fantastic observation.
 Computers are extensions of ourselves; tools that let us work better, faster and smarter.
 Humans aren't likely to spawn wings, dorsal fins or gain the powers of invisibility any time soon, but in place of biological evolution we have something more enticing: evolving ourselves through our machines and our code. **We can decide how we want our mental capabilities to evolve and steward that change ourselves.** In this information age our text editors are the means of production, and the means of our transformation.

 Our design tools haven't really changed since the introduction of the Mac, though.
 Over the last 30 years we've had flings with Quark and Quartz Composer, Corel Draw and Creative Suite, Sketch and SketchUp, Photoshop and Freehand and Fireworks and Framer and Figma, but they all operate on a fundamentally similar principle.